 The Miradouro da Serra de Santa Bárbara is one of the most famous viewpoints on Terceira Island in the Azorean archipelago.
 Its views over the cloud forest of the Azores and the stunning municipality of Angra do Heroísmo make it a must-see for anyone visiting the island.

 This viewpoint offers breathtaking panoramic views at the top of an imposing volcanic ridge.
-Discover the grandeur of the Serra de Santa Bárbara, which stands out as the highest point on Terceira Island, and immerse yourself in the unspoiled natural beauty of the Natural Forest Reserve.
-A unique experience that captures the essence of Azorean nature and invites you to serenely contemplate the region’s scenic splendor.
+Discover the Serra de Santa Bárbara, the highest point on Terceira, and immerse yourself in the natural beauty of the Forest Reserve.

 There are plenty of activities and places to visit near this spot that will occupy you all day.
 Therefore, we strongly advise you to carefully plan your itinerary, ensuring that this viewpoint is on your list at a time of day that will enable you to capture the best photographs.